lantongxue/rustdesk-api-server-pro/README.md

 [English](https://github.com/rustdesk/rustdesk) | [简体中文](https://github.com/lantongxue/rustdesk-api-server-pro/blob/master/README_CN.md)

-This is an open source Api server based on the open source [RustDesk](https://github.com/rustdesk/rustdesk) client, the implementation of the client all Api interfaces, and provides a Web-UI for the management of relevant data.
+This is an open source Api server based on the open source [RustDesk](https://github.com/rustdesk/rustdesk) client, the implementation of the client all Api interfaces, and provides a Web-UI for the management of data.

 ![Preview](./img/login.png)

+> We strive to achieve functionality with the simplest possible code and structure!

 ## Features
 - Synchronized RuskDesk version (Currently adapted client: 1.2.7)